Dotrebski/python-projects/guru99/readme.md

 As I have yet a lot to learn about Python, the code I had ended up with was way too complex and redundant for my taste.
 Therefore, I decided to re-design in into an object-oriented one.

-Anyway, as for my first project of this kind, I'm satisfied.
-However, I'm probably going to do a major overhaul of the get_input static method after a while.
+Anyway, as for my first project of this kind, I'm satisfied, especially considering how much this project allowed me to learn.